 In a nutshell, using not-so-sciencey terms, taking a hydrolyzed collagen supplement (preferably type I collagen such as that found in our marine collagen supplements) stimulates the cells in the skin that make collagen, causing it to produce more collagen and less breakdown of existing collagen.
 Marine collagen peptides have been gained popularity as nutraceuticals due to their similarity to the human collagen structure.

 In a nutshell.

 We understand that everyone is different, and not everyone will see results at the same rate as the next person.
 Some of our customers have shared with us that they noticed beneficial effects within a couple of weeks, others noticed after a couple of months.
 Factors such as genetics (darn it!), lifestyle (smoking etc) and health issues can all be contributing factors to aging skin, but there is certainly something to be said for giving the skin a helping hand to slowing down the aging process.

-To try Jeuneora Renew+, AquaGlow, or the Hair, Skin, Nails Capsules for yourself, click here
+To try our marine collagen products: Renew+, Naked, AquaGlow, or the Hair Skin Nails Capsules for yourself, feel free to shop our marine collagen range here

 Special thanks to Dovepress, Willey, and Dartmouth Undergraduate Journal of Science for their publication of these studies and information.